The Case Department of Neurology cares for a broad

 the most distinguished brain scientists who explored the

 of memory loss disorders.
 Many of the presentations are

 School of Medicine, the Neuromuscular Center offers

 leading-edge diagnostic practices and standards to

 provide the best in patient care.

 neurodiagnostic services including Electromyography (EMG)

-The EMG labs at University Hospitals Case Medical
+The EMG labs at University Hospitals Cleveland Medical